bryansteiner/gpu-passthrough-tutorial/README.md

         <a href="#return1"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote2">
-        I'll be using the term *iGPU* to refer to Intel's line of integrated GPUs that usually come built into their processors, and the term *dGPU* to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (NVIDIA/AMD).
+        I'll be using the term <i>iGPU</i> to refer to Intel's line of integrated GPUs that usually come built into their processors, and the term <i>dGPU</i> to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (NVIDIA/AMD).
         <a href="#return2"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote3">